 The treatment plans are outlined in the risk registers and highlighted to the ARMC.
-However, the implementation of risk treatment plans is generally the responsibility of the risk owners and risk delegate; and
+However, the implementation of risk treatment plans is generally the responsibility of the risk owners and risk delegate.

-4. Risk Monitoring
+Risk Monitoring

-Key risks identified are monitored by risk owners and risk delegates to ensure the risk ratings remain relevant and that controls in place remain effective and adequate amidst changing circumstances.
-Any changes are reported, and appropriate action plans devised with a view to realigning the risk rating to an acceptable level.
+Key risks identified are monitored by risk owners and risk delegates to ensure the risk ratings remained relevant and that controls in place remained effective and adequate amidst changing circumstances.
+Any changes are reported, and appropriate action plans are devised to realign the risk rating to an acceptable level.